 The Capital Asset Pricing Model (CAPM) reigns supreme as the most widely-studied and practically-used model for valuing speculative assets.
-In its basic form the model predicts a simple linear relationship between the expected excess return on an asset and the beta of that asset with respect to the aggregate market portfolio.
-While early empirical evidence largely corroborated this prediction (e.g., Fama, Fisher, Jensen and Roll, 1969; Blume, 1970), an extensive subsequent literature has called into question the ability of the standard market beta to satisfactorily explain the cross-sectional variation in returns, with the estimated risk premiums being too low, often insignificant, and sometimes even negative (e.g., Roll, 1977; Bhandari, 1988; Fama and French, 1992).
-Numerous explanations have been put forth for these findings, ranging from measurement errors (e.g., Shanken, 1992; Hollstein, Prokopczuk and Simen, 2019), to agency problems (Baker, Bradley and Wurgler, 2011), to the need for separate betas associated with cashflow and discount rate news (Campbell and Vuolteenaho, 2004), to leverage constraints (Frazzini and Pedersen, 2014) and the need for separate liquidity and fundamental betas (Acharya and Pedersen, 2005), to name but a few.
+In its basic form, the model predicts a simple linear relationship between the expected excess return on an asset and the beta of that asset with respect to the aggregate market portfolio.
+While early empirical evidence largely corroborated this prediction (e.g., Fama et al., 1969; Blume, 1970), an extensive subsequent literature has called into question the ability of the standard market beta to satisfactorily explain the cross-sectional variation in returns, with the estimated risk premiums being too low, often insignificant, and sometimes even negative (e.g., Roll, 1977; Bhandari, 1988; Fama and French, 1992).
+Numerous explanations have been put forth for these findings, ranging from measurement errors (e.g., Shanken, 1992; Hollstein et al., 2019), to agency problems (Baker et al., 2011), to the need for separate betas associated with cash-flow and discount rate news (Campbell and Vuolteenaho, 2004), to leverage constraints (Frazzini and Pedersen, 2014) and the need for separate liquidity and fundamental betas (Acharya and Pedersen, 2005), to name but a few.